Kim Kardashian West lifts anti-gay boycott on Sultan of Brunei-owned Dorchester hotels

 But the reality TV star – who recently completed her merger (read: married) outspoken rap “prophet” Kanye West – has decided to dedicate an entire blog to reasoning why she’s decided to step foot back into the Beverly Hills Hotel.

 The residence is part of the boycotted Dorchester Collection residence, owned by the Sultan of Brunei, Hassanal Bolkiah.
-Several famous faces have rallied against the hotel chain in order to put pressure on the leader to change anti-gay laws in the Middle Eastern country, which include enforcing the death penalty by stoning for homosexuality and adultery.
+Several famous faces have rallied against the hotel chain in order to put pressure on the leader to change anti-gay laws in the in Southeast Asian country, which include enforcing the death penalty by stoning for homosexuality and adultery.

 Kardashian originally agreed with the likes of Ellen DeGeneres, Stephen Fry and Russell Crowe, and even cancelled her scheduled "bridal shower" (hen party) at Beverly Hills Hotel last month.